 4. Price of treatment

 Unfortunately, insurers are not yet waiving fee on treatments.
 To see how much treatment could cost you, check your plan documents, specifically the Summary of Benefits and Coverage.
 (Tip: SBCs have to be online, so you can google your plan name and SBC and they'll usually come up!
 Otherwise, they'll be in your online account).
-Look out for the word "deductible" - this is how much you pay out of pocket for services before your insurance kicks in.
-Looking at your SBC, here's the important things to look for:
+Here are the key things to look for:

 • "Deductible" - this is how much you pay out of pocket for services before your insurance kicks in.